ICT Accessibility and the Law

 - For those employers with legal staff who are familiar with disability nondiscrimination laws, such as the ADA, it can be helpful to have that legal expertise on the accessibility team and, at the very least, to keep them informed about your accessible ICT efforts.

-For information about how to implement, you can get started by visiting PEAT’s Action Steps for an Accessible Workplace.
+For information about how to implement, you can get started by visiting PEAT’s Staff Training Resources.